Other Alternatives to Using Detergents & Disinfectants

 What is Not-so-Good about These Devices:

 As mentioned, these devices electrically convert water and salt into an oxidizing solution.
 But by necessity, they must also generate another byproduct in the same bottle that robs from the potential of the HOCl, holding it back and continually inviting it to revert to water and salt.
-In short, the sanitizing power is very short-lived, not easily verifiable, and too often – users are cleaning with just water.
+In short, the sanitizing power is very short-lived, not easily verifiable, and too often - users are thinking they are sanitizing when in reality they are cleaning with just water.

 Not yet registered?
 Click the button at the right to register.